 - the treatment of a consumer by another firm, or the way a product is being sold

 - wrongdoing or misconduct that may impact the market or UK financial services

 - risks to effective competition

 - potential or actual financial crime

-If you're a consumer or authorised firm and you have a general question about your activities, find out how to contact us.
+If you're a consumer or authorised firm and you have a general question about your activities, find out how to contact us

-You can then provide the detailed information you’re aware of and attach any documents that will help us when reviewing your report.
+You can provide the detailed information you’re aware of and attach any documents that will help us when reviewing your report.

 You don’t have to give us your contact information.
 However, if you provide us with your email address, you will receive a reference number for your report.
 If we have your details, we may contact you to discuss your report.

 If you give us your contact information, you will receive an email acknowledgement containing a reference number for your report.
 You can use this reference number to contact us about your report.

 We will then review your report to see if our teams need to take any further action.
 Please note that we operate confidentially, so we won’t be able to share any action we take on your report.